Skip to main content

 power-struggle.png by Jane Nelsen Power struggles create distance and hostility instead of closeness and trust.
 Distance and hostility create resentment, resistance, rebellion (or compliance with lowered self-esteem).
 Closeness and trust create a safe learning environment.
-You have a positive influence only in an atmosphere of closeness and trust where there is no fear of […]
+You have a positive influence only in an atmosphere of closeness and trust where there is no fear of blame, […]

 Have Faith in Students

 by Dr. Jane Nelsen and Dr. Kelly Gfroerer, from their book Positive Discipline Tools for Teachers. have-faith-teacher-cartoon.jpg What does it mean to have faith in students?
 It doesn’t mean abandoning students to figure out everything for themselves.
-It means having more faith in how much they can handle, even if it means they have to […]
+It means having more faith in how much they can handle, even if it means they have […]

 Greetings